Skip to contents

 The model expects two types of data: daily counts of hospital admissions data from the larger “global” population, and wastewater concentration data from wastewater treatment plants whose catchment areas are contained within the larger “global” population.
 For this quick start, we will use simulated data, modeled after a hypothetical US state with 4 wastewater treatment plants (also referred to as sites) reporting data on log scale viral concentrations of SARS-COV-2, processed in 3 different labs, covering about 25% of the state’s population.
 This simulated data contains daily counts of the total hospital admissions in a hypothetical US state from September 1, 2023 to November 29, 2023.
 It contains wastewater log genome concentration data from September 1, 2023 to December 1, 2023, with varying sampling frequencies.
 We will be using this data to produce a forecast of COVID-19 hospital admissions as of December 6, 2023.
 These data are provided as part of the package data.

-These data are already in a format that can be used for wwinference.
+These data are already in a format that can be used for the wwinference package.
 For the hospital admissions data, it contains:

 • a date (column date): the date of the observation, in this case, the date the hospital admissions occurred